apache/cloudstack-documentation/source/adminguide/accounts.rst

        #.
 If the domain is configured to be used by LDAP,

        #.
 CloudStack searches for it in LDAP by the configured
-          'ldap.username.attribute'.
+          ``ldap.username.attribute``.

-       #. if an LDAP user is found, it is checked for
+       #.
+If an LDAP user is found, it is checked for
           memberships of mapped account, i.e. accounts for which LDAP groups are configured.

-          #. if the LDAP user has 0, 2 or more memberships the account
+          #.
+If the LDAP user has 0, 2 or more memberships the account
              is disabled and authentication fails.

        #.
 CloudStack then does a bind request with the returned
           principal for that LDAP user and the entered password.

-       #. if no CloudStack user exists it is created in the
+       #.
+If no CloudStack user exists it is created in the
           appropriate account.

-       #. if a CloudStack user exists but is not in the appropriate
+       #.
+If a CloudStack user exists but is not in the appropriate
           account its credentials will be moved.